piccio/gam-r/README.md

 ## Intro

-### GAM / GAMADV
+### GAM

-GAMADV-XTD3 is a free, open source CLI (command line tool) to manage Google Workspace.

-GAMADV-XTD3 is a rewrite/extension of Jay Lee's [GAM](https://github.com/jay0lee/GAM/)
+[GAM](https://github.com/GAM-team/GAM) GAM is a command line tool for Google Workspace admins to manage domain and user settings quickly and easily.

 ### Executable container

-Docker is a tool to easily deploy applications in a sandbox, called containers.
+[Docker](https://www.docker.com/) is a tool to easily deploy applications in a sandbox, called containers.<br>

-Build a container image that will [run as an executable](https://docs.docker.com/reference/dockerfile/#entrypoint), then [run](https://docs.docker.com/engine/containers/run/) a container based on this image.
+A possible use case is executable container: build a container image that will [run as an executable](https://docs.docker.com/reference/dockerfile/#entrypoint), then [run](https://docs.docker.com/engine/containers/run/) a container based on this image.

 ## Setup